WinVector/vtreat/extras/ConstantLeak.md

     it claims to be encoding.
   - It’s predictions are not consistent, it makes different predictions for the same value of the independent variable it claims to encode.
+  - It is trying to predict the dependent variable `y`, instead of a conditional difference of the dependent variable from the cross-validated mean of the dependent variable.

 <!-- end list -->